 In addition, a shareholder who intends to solicit proxies in support of director nominees other than the Company's nominees at the 2023 Annual Meeting must provide written notice to the Company setting forth the information required by Rule 14a-19 under the Exchange Act, unless information has been provided in a preliminary or definitive proxy statement previously filed by the shareholder.
-Such written notice must be postmarked or transmitted electronically no later than February 21, 2023.
-If we change the date of the 2023 Annual Meeting by more than 30 days from the anniversary of the Annual Meeting, your written notice must be received by the later of 60 days prior to the date of the 2023 Annual Meeting or the 10th calendar day following the day on which we first publicly announce the date of the 2023 Annual Meeting of shareholders is first made.
+Such written notice must be postmarked or transmitted electronically no later than [], 2023.
+If we change the date of the 2023 Annual Meeting by more than 30 days from the anniversary of the Annual Meeting, your written notice must be received by the later of 60 days prior to the date of the 2023 Annual Meeting of shareholders is first made.
 The notice requirement under Rule 14a-19 is in addition to the applicable notice requirements under our Bylaws as described above.